shinheep/Portfolio/README.md

 ## Project Description

-This project will be my Portfolio as a Developer.
-Here, I will display projects I've worked on throughout this course thus far displaying the skills I've learned the past few weeks--HTML, CSS, Javascript, Responsive Design, JQuery, and Ajax.
+This project will be my Portfolio as a Developer, and also my very first Project on Github!
+Here, I will display projects I've worked on throughout this course thus far showcasing (also improving and practicing) the skills I've learned the past few weeks--HTML, CSS, Javascript, Responsive Design, JQuery, and Ajax.

 ## Wireframes